-Black Boy Lane re-named due to 'racial connotations'
+Black Boy Lane renamed due to 'racial connotations'

 Founder Robert Poll said: "This move is representative of the current impulse to hunt out racism and offence where there is none as a performative display of virtuousness."

-Several buildings and streets in London with names linked to the transatlantic slave trade have been re-named in recent years.
+Several buildings and streets in London with names linked to the transatlantic slave trade have been renamed in recent years.

-Cecil Rhodes house in Camden, named after the mining magnate, was renamed Park View House and Cassland Road Gardens in Hackney, named after merchant Sir John Cass is also to be re-named.
+Cecil Rhodes House in Camden, named after the mining magnate, was renamed Park View House and Cassland Road Gardens in Hackney, named after merchant Sir John Cass, is also to be renamed.

-In 2021, the Mayor of London Sadiq Khan made funding of up to £25,000 available to community groups wishing to rename buildings "to celebrate the histories and experiences of Londoners from diverse backgrounds".
+In 2021, the Mayor of London Sadiq Khan made funding of up to £25,000 available to community groups wishing to change the name of buildings "to celebrate the histories and experiences of Londoners from diverse backgrounds".

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk